 - Easy Chicken Recipes for Dinners with Few Ingredients

 For the Chicken

 - ¾ cup chicken broth see Notes

-- ⅓ cup freshly grated parmesan cheese at room temperature
+- ⅓ cup grated fresh parmesan cheese at room temperature, see Notes

 - 1 teaspoon dried oregano

 - ½ teaspoon crushed red pepper flakes see Notes

 - Cutting board

 - Sharp knife optional